 The population with an immigrant background is young.
 Many of them are at the age of starting families.
-More than one in five of all those with a foreign background are minors and around ten per cent of the total child population in Finland have a foreign background.
+More than one in five of all those with a foreign background are minors and over 12 per cent of the total child population in Finland have a foreign background.

 A large proportion of immigrant children and young people are doing well.
-Family members are often an important resource for each other: the presence of a family in Finland is related to, among other things, better employment and language skills compared to those whose family lives elsewhere.
+Family members are often an important resource for each other.

 Many families with children are struggling to make ends meet.
 The socioeconomic status and family structure often explain either fully or to a large extent the disparity in, for example, education and health between children in the mainstream population and immigrant children.